hiveot/hub/runtime/README-routing.md

 * waiting   - the action is waiting to be applied by the agent, eg device is asleep or offline
 * applied   - the action was applied but result is waiting for confirmation
 * completed - the action was applied and result is available
-* failed    - the action was failed due to authorization, expiry, lack of confirmation, or other causes.
+* failed    - unable to deliver the action to the agent or device

 The action requests goes through two flows, the delivery flow and the return flow:
 Steps of the delivery flow: